apache/freemarker-generator/README.md

 templates and data that's typically provided in files (such as JSON files) as well.
 It can be used to generated source code, configuration files, etc.

-Currently it can be invoked as a
+Currently, it can be invoked as a

 * Command-line interface `freemarker-generator`
 * Maven plug-in `freemarker-generator-maven-plugin`